Medicines for fever and pain - babies and children

 - Make sure your child gets plenty to drink while taking paracetamol.

-- Older children and adults weighing over 60kg, who are taking tablets should not have more than eight 500 mg tablets in any 24 hour period
+- Older children and adults weighing over 60kg, who are taking tablets should not have more than eight 500 mg tablets in any 24 hour period.
+This is 2 tablets 4 times a day.

 - Ibuprofen is another medicine for mild to moderate pain and fever in children over 3 months of age.